RAC Audits: What Is It and How to Protect Your Practice?

 How to Protect Your Practice from RAC Audits

-• Coverage for a broad definition of loss, including punitive and exemplary damages, settlements and statutory attorney fees.
+• Broad definition of loss, including punitive and exemplary damages, settlements, and statutory attorney fees.

 *This article has been updated with new information